-Students apply to participate in the independent clinical program by submitting an application which includes a project proposal, a faculty sponsor form, a supervising attorney form, and a proposed research paper topic.
-In the application, students should outline their specific responsibilities during the placement in as much detail as possible, along with the various activities they will be involved in.
-Students should incorporate feedback they have received from the Office of Clinical and Pro Bono Programs, their faculty sponsor, and placement supervisor.
-The more thought that the student puts into the planning of their work, the more likely they will be to have a rich learning experience and a successful placement.
+In the project proposal, students should outline their specific responsibilities during the placement in as much detail as possible, along with the various activities they will be involved in.
+Students should incorporate feedback they have received from their OCP advisor, their faculty sponsor, and placement supervisor.
+The more thought students puts into the planning of their work, the more likely they will be to have a rich learning experience and a successful placement.

 Submit an Application